 MM 60 | Bixby Bridge | Highway 1 / Turnout

 Bixby Bridge cannot be avoided if driving from the north, but you can avoid stopping to take photos with the crowds.
-Parking is limited to a few spaces on the turnout at the north end of the bridge, and on adjacent Old Coast Rd.
-If you park on the turnout, ensure that you are completely off the highway, and outside of the fog line.
-If you park on Old Coast Rd, do not block the road.
-Families live on Old Coast Rd, and visitors frequently block access to their homes by parking inappropriately.
+Parking is limited to a few spaces along the highway at the north end of the bridge.
+If you park, ensure that you are completely off the highway, and outside of the fog line.
+Parking on Old Coast Rd is prohibited.
 As pedestrians, take extreme care when crossing the highway or walking on the bridge - there are no sidewalks.
 This site is known for frequent vehicle accidents and vehicle versus pedestrian accidents.

 MM 46 | Pine Ridge Trail / Sykes Campground | Highway 1 / Trailhead | 831.667.2315

-Pine Ridge Trail is accessed via Big Sur Station, location of the Big Sur Station Visitor Center.
+Pine Ridge Trail is accessed via Big Sur Station, the location of the Big Sur Station Visitor Center.
 Parking for access to Pine Ridge Trail is along Highway 1.
 When parking, ensure that your vehicle is parked completely outside of the fog line.
+Limited parking is also available at Big Sur Station.
 Sykes Campground, a destination that usually requires an overnight stay, has become overwhelmingly crowded, as has the Pine Ridge Trail used to reach the campground.
 Consider hiking one of Big Sur's many other beautiful - and less crowded - trails.

 MM 46 | Pfeiffer Beach | Highway 1 / Sycamore Canyon Rd + 2 miles | 805.434.1996

 Pfeiffer Beach is accessed via Sycamore Canyon Rd, a two-mile, one lane road.
 Parking is limited at the beach, and there is NO PARKING along Sycamore Canyon Rd.
 To prevent gridlock during busy times, park staff are stationed at the east end of Sycamore Canyon Rd, just off of Highway 1, to restrict vehicle access to the beach.
 Families live along Sycamore Canyon Rd, and their vehicles will be on the road even when visitor vehicles are restricted.
-Seasonal shuttle service between Big Sur Station Visitor Center and Pfeiffer Beach may be available.
 Pedestrians are prohibited on Sycamore Canyon Rd.

 MM 36 | Julia Pfeiffer Burns State Park / McWay Falls | 52801 Highway 1 | Big Sur, CA 93920 | 831.667.1112